-Note 10: Employee Retirement Plan
+Note 12: Employee Retirement Plan

 The Organization has a 403(b) retirement savings plan (the Plan) covering all employees.
 Employees are immediately eligible to make elective deferrals to the Plan.
 Prior to July 1, 2019, employees were immediately vested 100% in all contributions.
-Effective July 1, 2019, the Plan was amended to include a three-year vesting schedule for employer-matching and profit-sharing contributions.
+The Plan contains a three-year vesting schedule for employer-matching and profit-sharing contributions.
 The Plan allows the employer to vary the amount of the employer contributions during the plan year, and the Organization's profit-sharing contributions are discretionary as determined by the Organization's Board of Directors.
-During 2021 and 2020, the Organization elected to make matching contributions of 100% of employees' salary deferral amounts on the first 3% of employees' compensation.
+During 2022 and 2021, the Organization elected to make matching contributions of 100% of employees' salary deferral amounts on the first 3% of employees' compensation.

-The Board of Directors also approved a profit-sharing contribution of approximately \$80,000 and \$50,000 paid to employees hired December 21, 2020 and 2019 and prior, respectively, that worked 1,000 hours in the calendar year 2021 and 2020 and were still employed at December 31, 2012 and 2020, respectively.
-For the years ended December 31, 2021 and 2020, the Organization had total retirement plan contribution expenses of \$249,670 and \$215,738, respectively.
+The Board of Directors also approved a profit-sharing contribution of approximately \$80,000 paid to employees hired on or before December 21, 2020 that worked 1,000 hours in the calendar year 2021 and were still employed at December 31, 2021.
+A profit-sharing contribution was not made in 2022.
+For the years ended December 31, 2022 and 2021, the Organization had total retirement plan contribution expenses of \$162,386 and \$249,670, respectively.

-Note 11: Disclosures About Fair Values of Assets and Liabilities
+Note 13: Disclosures About Fair Values of Assets and Liabilities